Net Worth Calculator

 The one number that tracks actual progress

 Income matters.
 Savings rate matters.
 Budgets matter.
 But none of them is the score — they're all paths toward a score.
-Net worth is the score.
-It's the only number that captures whether you're moving in the right direction regardless of lifestyle inflation, market swings, debt paydown, or any other variable.
-Everything else in personal finance is an input to this single output.
+Net worth is the score: the single figure that nets together everything you own and everything you owe.
+It shifts with lifestyle inflation, market swings, and debt paydown alike, which is why the rest of personal finance ultimately feeds into this one output.

 What counts as an asset